eveomett-states/Alabama/README.md

 - `AJ522O`: Number of votes for 2022 other party's Associate Justice 5 of the Supreme Court candidate
 - `AJ622R`: Number of votes for 2022 Republican Associate Justice 6 of the Supreme Court candidate
 - `AJ622O`: Number of votes for 2022 other party's Associate Justice 6 of the Supreme Court candidate
-- `ATG17D`: Number of votes for 2017 Democratic attorney general candidate
-- `ATG17R`: Number of votes for 2017 Republican attorney general candidate
-- `ATG17O`: Number of votes for 2017 other party's attorney general candidate
 - `ATG18D`: Number of votes for 2018 Democratic attorney general candidate
 - `ATG18R`: Number of votes for 2018 Republican attorney general candidate
 - `ATG18O`: Number of votes for 2018 other party's attorney general candidate
 - `ATG22D`: Number of votes for 2022 Democratic attorney general candidate
 - `ATG22R`: Number of votes for 2022 Republican attorney general candidate
 - `ATG22O`: Number of votes for 2022 other party's attorney general candidate
-- `AUD17D`: Number of votes for 2017 Democratic Auditor candidate
-- `AUD17O`: Number of votes for 2017 other party's Auditor candidate
-- `AUD17R`: Number of votes for 2017 Republican Auditor candidate
 - `AUD18D`: Number of votes for 2018 Democratic Auditor candidate
 - `AUD18O`: Number of votes for 2018 other party's Auditor candidate
 - `AUD18R`: Number of votes for 2018 Republican Auditor candidate